MicrosoftDocs/Devices-docs/surface/enroll-and-configure-surface-devices-with-semm.md

 11. Click **Next**.

 12. To enable or disable advanced options in Surface UEFI or the display of Surface UEFI pages, on the **Choose the advanced settings for your devices** page, click the slider beside the desired setting to configure that option to **On** or **Off** (shown in Figure 5).
 In the **UEFI Front Page** section, you can use the sliders for **Security**, **Devices**, and **Boot** to control what pages are available to users who boot into Surface UEFI.
 (For more information about Surface UEFI settings, see [Manage Surface UEFI settings](https://technet.microsoft.com/itpro/surface/manage-surface-uefi-settings).)
-Click **Build** when you have finished selecting options to generate and save the package.
+When you have finished selecting options to generate and save the package, click **Build**.

     ![Control advanced Surface UEFI settings and Surface UEFI pages.](images/surface-ent-mgmt-fig4-advancedsettings.png "Control advanced Surface UEFI settings and Surface UEFI pages")

     *Figure 5.
 Control advanced Surface UEFI settings and Surface UEFI pages with SEMM*

-13. In the **Save As** dialog box, specify a name for the Surface UEFI configuration package, browse to the location where you would like to save the file, and then click **Save**.
+13. In the **Save As** dialog box, sspecify the Surface UEFI configuration package name, browse to the location where you would like to save the file, and click **Save**.

 14. When the package is created and saved, the **Successful** page is displayed.

     >[!NOTE]
-    >Record the certificate thumbprint characters that are displayed on this page, as shown in Figure 6.
+    >Record the certificate thumbprint characters displayed on this page, as shown in Figure 6.
 You will need these characters to confirm enrollment of new Surface devices in SEMM.
 Click **End** to complete package creation and close Microsoft Surface UEFI Configurator.

     ![Display of certificate thumbprint characters.](images/surface-ent-mgmt-fig5-success.png "Display of certificate thumbprint characters")